MakingSense/dev-challenges/React/README.md

 Remember: Create a fork of this repository add your changes When you are ready to deliver the project, create a pull request so we can check it out.

-The Dev development team wish you luck, and we hope to have you working with us soon!
+The development team wish you luck, and we hope to have you working with us soon!

 May the code be with you